English

 KHM ahead of transfer

-End of Monarchy (1918)
+End of the monarchy (1918)

 The collapse of the Austro-Hungarian Empire brought about significant changes, and the ownership of the Kunsthistorisches Museum's collection was transferred to the new Austrian Republic.
 The museum remains a symbol of national pride and continues to preserve and showcase the region's rich artistic legacy.